ferrydeboer/fluentassertions-analysis/docs/hotspots_ndepend.md

 # Data Analysis

-NDepend generates an HTML report which is included in this repo [here](../data/ndepend/NDependOut/NDependReport.html).
+NDepend generates an HTML report which can be found [here](../data/ndepend/NDependOut/NDependReport.html).
 This report also contains many of the Query Results so these can be browsed without having the actual tooling itself.

 ## Types to fix

-NDepend has it's `Types to fix` query.
+NDepend has it's `Types to fix` query, see the [results](../data/ndepend/NDependOut/NDependReport.html#QSQuery3873301436).
 The hotspots query selects any class that it considers contains technical debt and accrues interest.
 The types to fixes only shows those types that have a debt value of more than 30 minutes and is ordered by the breaking point.
 The [breaking point](https://www.ndepend.com/docs/technical-debt#BreakingPoint) is: _the debt divided by the annual-interest._ So if the cost of fixing it is low while the cost of leaving it is high, the breaking point is lower, thus paying off the debt is considered most valuable here.

-For readability Let's limit outselfs to the types which have a breaking point of less than a year and add some temporal data of the last 18 months to it to see what types have been most frequently changed.
+For readability let's limit the results to the types which have a breaking point of less than a year and add some temporal data of the last 18 months to it to see what types have been most frequently changed.

 | Types                                                                                     | Breaking Point | Debt     | Annual Interest | 18M ChangeFreq |
 | ----------------------------------------------------------------------------------------- | -------------- | -------- | --------------- | -------------- |